 My camera.
 Aaron’s camera and GoPro.
 Our lightweight down jackets.
 My backup hard drive.
 The bags, themselves.

 The kitties.
 Our cute little doppelgängers I crocheted so we could carry a piece of home with us everywhere we went.
 Who only survived one week into our 14-month trip.
 Who barely got any photos around the world.
-Who nearly got snatched by a penguin the day prior.
+Whom a penguin nearly snatched the day prior.

 Of course, the first thing we did was call the local police.
 We had to file a police report before we could think about filing a claim with our insurance company.
 It just wasn’t what we were expecting to do that evening.
 We had other plans, y’know?